animist-os/crux/NOTES.md

     ALT

       There's a simpler thing to try first.
-It's a bit of a hack, but we define a voice to be the cantus firmus.
+It's a bit of a hack, but we define one voice to be the cantus firmus.
 Any other spans will lazily evaluate i, ii, iii, iv against the cantus firmus pip at that moment.   we carry the roman nums through all the evalauations, and only make into pitches during render.
 And actually I guess the roman nums represent the step that the mot uses as its foundation, which defaults to i, which is precisely how things work now.
 All we're doing is allowing those anchor degrees resolve differently over time against a cantus firmus

       by default, all pips have a "i", but they can be spcificially overriden by their mot.  how do we handle multiple nested mots with different degrees?  we COULD just add them like ints, this might work...